ResNet After All? Neural ODEs and Their Numerical Solution: Introduction

-Since the numerical solvers play an essential role in approximation the solutions of an ODE, it is intuitive to ask: how the choice of the numerical method affects the training of a Neural ODE model?
-Specifically, does the discretization step of the numerical solver impact the resulting flow of the ODE?
-To test this, we first train a Neural ODE model on a synthetic classification task using a fixed step solver with a small step size.
-Figure \ref{fig:trajectories_crossing} (a) shows that for the small step size model, the numerically computed trajectories of the individual IVPs do not cross, which is an indication that the learned flow approximates the true solution of an ODE.
-In contrast, the trajectories of the IVPs cross, if the training is repeated with a larger step size (see Figure \ref{fig:trajectories_crossing} (b)).
-This behavior clearly indicates that the numerical solutions for solvers with large step sizes do not always agree with the true solutions of the ODE.
-For the latter model, the discretization error of the solver is so large that the resulting numerical solution no longer maintains the properties of ODE solutions.
+Since the numerical solvers play an essential role in the approximation of the solutions of an ODE, it is intuitive to ask: how does the choice of the numerical method affect the training of a Neural ODE model?
+Specifically, does the discretization of the numerical solver impact the resulting flow of the ODE?
+To test the effect of the numerical solver on a Neural ODE model, we first train a Neural ODE on a synthetic classification task consisting of three concentric spheres, where the outer and inner sphere correspond to the same class (for more information see Section \ref{ssec:experiments}).
+For this problem there are no true underlying dynamics and therefore, the model only has to find some dynamics which solve the problem.
+We train the Neural ODE model using a fixed step solver with a small step size and a solver with a large step size (see Figure \ref{fig:trajectories_crossing} (a) and (b) respectively).
+If the model is trained with a large step size, then the numerically computed trajectories for the individual Initial Value Problems (IVPs) cross in phase space (see Figure \ref{fig:trajectories_crossing} (b)).
+Specifically, we observe that trajectories of IVPs belonging to different classes cross.
+This crossing behavior contradicts the expected behavior of autonomous ODE solutions, as according to the Picard-Lindel\"{o}f theorem we expect unique solutions to the IVPs.
+We observe crossing trajectories because the discretization error of the solver is so large that the resulting numerical solutions no longer maintain the properties of ODE solutions.

-If we are interested in extending the advances made in the ODE community to Neural ODE models, we have to ensure that the trained Neural ODE model indeed corresponds to a time continuous dynamical system.
-Consequently, if the trained model corresponds to an ODE that is (qualitatively) reasonably well approximated by the applied discretization, it also stands to reason that \emph{any} discretization with similar or lesser discretization error should yield the same predictions.
-We observe that for the model trained with a small step size, using another solver with smaller step size for testing indeed achieves the same accuracy (Figure \ref{fig:trajectories_crossing} (c)).
-However, the model trained with a large step size shows a sharp drop in the test performance when using a solver with smaller discretization error (Figure \ref{fig:trajectories_crossing} (d)).

-In the training process of Neural ODEs, the neural network describing the vector field of the ODE is not trained directly.
-Instead, the numerical solution where the neural network is evaluated at discrete points in time, is optimized.
-Therefore, for training with large step sizes, the resulting model can no longer be described by a time continuous ODE, but rather as a discrete finite difference equation.
-Hence, the model can no longer be viewed as being independent of a specific solver with a specific step size.